-Dropouts who participated in Open Doors enrolled in postsecondary institutions at twice the rate of dropouts who did not.
+Dropouts who participated in Open Doors graduated and also enrolled in postsecondary institutions at twice the rate of dropouts who did not.

-Students with a graduation requirement year of 2015 who dropped out and then enrolled in Open Doors in 2015 had higher high school graduation rates than those who did not enroll in Open Doors.
-In addition, 43 percent of those who enrolled in Open Doors were enrolled in a postsecondary institution two years later, while only 19.4 percent of those who did not enroll in Open Doors were so enrolled.
+Students with a graduation requirement year of 2015 who dropped out and then enrolled in Open Doors in 2015 had high school graduation rates twice those who did not enroll in Open Doors.
+In addition, 48.5 percent of those who enrolled in Open Doors had ever enrolled in a postsecondary institution three years later, while only 24.4 percent of those who did not enroll in Open Doors were so enrolled.
 This means that dropouts who participated in Open Doors were more than twice as likely to enroll in a postsecondary institution, whether or not they received a high school diploma.

 Figure 7.
-Outcomes 2 years later for GRY 2015 dropout cohort (see also Table A7)
+Outcomes 3 years later for GRY 2015 dropout cohort (see also Table A7)